Testing for multiple myeloma

 These tests give our doctors key information on the genetic make-up of the myeloma cells and the extent to which the myeloma has progressed.

-The following tests are typically ordered:
+These multiple myeloma tests are typically ordered:

 A bone marrow examination determines whether myeloma cells are in the bone marrow, how many there are, and how much damage they are doing to the normal bone marrow structure.